coinvent/coinvent/architecture.md

 Coinvent will focus on human-readable text-file formats.
 A couple of formats for concepts will be supported, with the DOL language used to describe the connections between concepts.

+### 3 Levels of languages: software, meta-logic, domain-logic

+1. The outer language (json) is used to connect software components.
+E.g. specifying software inputs & callbacks, reporting on job-status, etc.
+2. The meta-logic language (DOL) is used to describe the mappings between concepts.
+3. The domain-logics (OWL, CASL) are used to describe actual concepts.

 ### Connecting concepts: DOL (modified)
 DOL (Distributed Ontology, Modeling and Specification Language) is a language for describing how ontologies connect.
 DOL is currently in development by Till Mossakowski's group.
 It is used by the HETS system.
+This integration with HETS makes it a good choice for Coinvent.

+DOL is both larger than we need, and does not have a couple of things we need.
+So we specify a modified version of DOL.
+We will work with the DOL team aiming to converge on a true subset of DOL.

-#### DOL: Supported Language Terms
+#### DOL subset: Supported Language Terms

 Coinvent does not need all the features of DOL, and so we specify a reduced subset of DOL which should be used.
 Sticking to a smaller set reduces the learning curve for new Coinvent users.